ThomasGesseyJones/ErrorAffirmations/.github/CONTRIBUTING.md

 ErrorAffirmations uses flakes8 and pydocstyle to ensure that all code is formatted correctly and of a consistent style.
 To avoid linting errors, you may want to install the pre-commit hook.
-This will run the linters on your code before you commit it, and will prevent you from committing code that does not pass the linters.
+This will run the linters on your code before you commit it and will prevent you from committing code that does not pass the linters.
 To install the pre-commit hook, run the following commands:

 ```bash